Mbed-TLS/TF-PSA-Crypto/BRANCHES.md

 a 3 year support lifetime.
 The release date of the first 1.x LTS is yet to be determined.

+Mbed TLS currently maintains one LTS branch: [`mbedtls-3.6`](https://github.com/Mbed-TLS/mbedtls/tree/mbedtls-3.6).
+This branch contains the implementation of the PSA Cryptography API prior to the Mbed TLS repository split.
+Any relevant bug fixes made in the TF-PSA-Crypto development branch should be backported to this branch to ensure proper maintenance.

 ## Backwards Compatibility for application code

 We maintain API compatibility in released versions of TF-PSA-Crypto.
 If you